-To access Cecilia's CV, some of her publications, or her course syllabi, please see her website.
 Her data and resource distribution page is at http://people.rc.rit.edu/~coagla/.

-Alm, C. O. (2009) Affect in Text and Speech.
-Saarbrücken: VDM Verlag.
+1. Cecilia O. Alm.
+2009.
+Affect in Text and Speech.
+Saarbrücken: VDM Verlag

 As technology and human-computer interaction advance, there is an increased interest in affective computing.
 One of the current challenges in computational speech and text processing is addressing affective and expressive meaning, an area that has received fairly sparse attention in linguistics.
 Linguistic investigation in this area is motivated both by the need for scientific study of subjective language phenomena, and by useful applications such as expressive text-to-speech synthesis.
 This work makes contributions to the study of affect and language by describing a novel data resource, outlining models and challenges for exploring affect in language, applying computational methods toward this problem with included empirical results, and suggesting paths for further research.
 The book should be particularly valuable for readers interested in language and affect, socioemotive aspects of language, subjective language phenomena, and computational semantics.